Inside Kylie Jenner, Travis Scott's Family Night Out With Stormi

 The source adds that Kylie and Travis "were extremely attentive" with Stormi and "had their eyes on her at all times."

-At one point Kourtney and Kylie had a "fun sisterly moment on the trail," taking a photo of Kim Kardashian and Kanye West being featured on one of the Jack O'Lanterns," according to the insider.
+At one point Kourtney and Kylie had a "fun sisterly moment on the trail," taking a photo of Kim Kardashian and Kanye West being featured on one of the Jack-O'-Lanterns, according to the insider.

 "The families stayed for over an hour," the source tells E!
 News.